programminghistorian/jekyll/lessons/working-with-web-pages.md

 So, if you can save a single file this easily, could you write a program to download a bunch of files?
 Could you step through trial IDs, for example, and make your own copies of a whole bunch of them?
 Yep.
-We'll get there soon.
+You can learn how to do that in [Downloading Multiple Files using Query Strings](http://programminghistorian.org/lessons/downloading-multiple-records-using-query-strings), which we recommend after you have completed the introductory lessons in this series.

 Suggested Readings
 ------------------